🖥 TAP TO SAVE 50% WITH CODE THANKS

 2. Luis Pena, MIL (19/A+)

 Luis Peña played all over the infield in 2025, starting 27 games at second base, 45 games at shortstop, and 10 at third base.
-He has the arm for the left side of the infield, but given all of Milwaukee's other options on that side, my guess is that Peña winds up at second base long-term.
+He has the arm for the left side of the infield, but given all of Milwaukee's other options on that side, I guess that Peña winds up at second base long-term.

 Peña racked up 44 steals in 96 games this season with a .270/.335/.422 slash line, 33 extra base hits, and nine home runs.
 He's easily a plus runner, possibly even double-plus, and has shown above-average contact abilities, finishing 2025 with a contact rate of 76% while only striking out 16.3% of the time.
 Those two rates weren't as good in High-A down the stretch, but it was only a 25-game sample size for an 18-year-old who was young for the level.